There are essentially two types of real estate agents – Transactional and Relational

 6. How many homes have YOU sold in my area, more specifically, my neighborhood?

-Someone who has sold 200 homes is going to have a much stronger grasp on the market than someone who has sold only a few.
+Someone who has sold 250 homes is going to have a much stronger grasp on the market than someone who has sold only a few.
 They will be able to make quicker decisions because their market knowledge will be innate.
 Then drill down – how many have they sold in the past 2 years.
 Be sure this is their production, not their entire team’s.
 Zillow is a great place to check this also, as it shows the agent’s number of sales all time and you can look at a map to see where they were and if they represented buyer or seller.
 While you’re on Zillow, look at their reviews.
 If it’s a team, look specifically for the agent’s reviews.
 Most teams have very high turnover so a review not specific to the agent you’re working with is meaningless.
-In fact, the team I go up against frequently only has one employee who has been there over 1 year and a half.
+In fact, the team I go up against frequently only has one employee who has been there over three years.
 Do you want someone brand new, who is just learning the systems and getting up to speed handling your transaction??
 I can’t imagine why anyone would.
 The person you talk to on Monday might not even work there on Friday.